Church Activities Department

 Ability to work independently and as a member of a team; readiness to support team members in a professional setting.

 To Apply: Fill out the online application and email us your resume and a cover letter at firstname.lastname@example.org.
-Applications are due January 31, 2019.
-Applicants will be notified by the third week of February.
+Applications are due February 18, 2020.
+Applicants will be notified by the end of the month.

 Compensation: Interns will not receive pay or compensation but will receive a living stipend of $300 per week to help offset the cost of living in Boston.
 They will also be housed near The Mother Church, free of charge, for the duration of the program.
 The living stipend and housing are taxable benefits.
 Interns who are Mother Church members and are returning to school after the internship program will be eligible to receive an Albert Baker Fund educational grant award after their successful completion of the program.